 The virus causes an inflammation of the liver, which is then unable to break down certain substances.
 You may also become more sensitive to alcohol and some medications.

 Hepatitis A cannot be treated.
 The infection does, however, often heal by itself.
 It is only in very rare cases that the infection can lead to cellular tissue death in the liver (liver necrosis).
 There is an effective vaccine that protects against the infection.
-Talk to the staff at your health center, vaccination clinic or where you get tested.
-Once you’ve had Hepatitis A you’re generally immune for the rest of your life, and therefore can’t catch the infection again.
+Talk to the staff at your health centre, vaccination clinic or where you get tested.
+Once you’ve had Hepatitis A, you’re generally immune for the rest of your life, and therefore can’t catch the infection again.

 The virus causes an inflammation of the liver, which is then unable to break down certain substances.
 You may also become more sensitive to alcohol and some medications.
 The infection can also affect the body’s hormones and blood coagulation.

 Hepatitis C is spread through blood, blood transfusions and by sharing syringes and needles.
-In rare cases the infection can be spread through sex.
+In rare cases the infection can also be spread through sex.
 Half of those who contract the infection develop a variant which is chronic.